-UI Element Description Terminate the scanner if the following When the scanner is run inside a virtual environment, you may not want a full software scan to take place because this would scan the server for every virtual machine. environments are detected When the scanner detects the selected virtual environment, the scanner exits without doing any processing with a special error level 20, allowing a script that
+UI Element Description Terminate the scanner if the following software scan to take place because this would scan the server for every virtual machine. environments are detected When the scanner detects the selected virtual environment, the scanner exits without doing any processing with a special error level 20, allowing a script that

-Select the action to perform when no user is logged into the computer (Windows) escription action to perform when no user is logged into the computer (Windows) inches the scanner to handle this situation and launch another scanner tailored the virtual environment, if required. the virtual environment, if required.
-If the stream to take if there is no user logged into the computer (Windows anner only).
-Scan immediately.
+UI Element Description launches the scanner to handle this situation and launch another scanner tailored for the virtual environment, if required.
+Select the action to perform when no user is logged into the computer (Windows) for the virtual environment, if required.
+Defines the action to take if there is no user logged into the computer (Windows scanner only). • Scan immediately.
 Forces the scanner to run under the local system account.
 It will not be able to collect the environment information for a particular user.
 The environment settings for the local system account will be detected.
-Also any program running under the local system account does not have access to network resources, so the scanner will not be able to access any files or directories on the network.
-Wait until someone logs in.
+Also any program running under the local system account does not have access to network resources, so the scanner will not be able to access any files or directories on the network. • Wait until someone logs in.
 Instructs the scanner to wait until an interactive user logs into the system.
 When this is detected, the scanner impersonates this user and executes using this user's account.
 This allows the scanner to collect environment information for the user.
-Note: This setting is not suitable for standalone servers where interactive users rarely log in.
-Exit the scanner.
+Note: This setting is not suitable for standalone servers where interactive users rarely log in. • Exit the scanner.
 The scanner simply exits without scanning the computer.
-Note: Enterprise mode: The Windows scanner is launched via the Universal Discovery agent or by agentless NTCMD protocol.
-The agent itself, or the NTCMD protocol component, runs as a Windows service under the LocalSystem account.
+Note: • Enterprise mode: The Windows scanner is launched via the Universal Discovery agent or by agentless NTCMD protocol.
+The agent itself, or the NTCMD protocol component, runs as a Windows service under the Local System account.
 However, the scanner always tries to impersonate the account of the currently logged in user in order to collect the required network, environment, and other configuration information for the user.
-This setting specifies the scanner behavior when no user is logged in at the time the scan is scheduled.
-Manual Deployment mode: The scanner runs under the account of the currently logged in user, so normally these settings do not apply.
+This setting specifies the scanner behavior when no user is logged in at the time the scan is scheduled. • Manual Deployment mode: The scanner runs under the account of the currently logged in user, so normally these settings do not apply.
 They might only take effect when the scanner is launched by a software distribution tool that can run it under the LocalSystem account.
-In this connectivity on the case, the above logic for Enterprise mode applies. able the use of the pfiles command.
-Enables the use of the pfiles command the Solaris and HP-UX platforms. afault: No.
+In this case, the above logic for Enterprise mode applies.
+TCP/IP connectivity options Enable the use of the pfiles command.
+Enables the use of the pfiles command on the Solaris and HP-UX platforms.
+Default: No.